 Perhaps the experience humbled those kings with the same awe I felt as I gazed around the panoramic view as snow blew around my feet.
 Their reports certainly attracted public attention.
 Thanks to them, the North Cape became the tourist attraction it is today.

 Getting To The North Cape

-The North Cape is located on the island of Mageroya, which translates in English to the Meagre Island.
+The North Cape is located on the island of Mageroya, which translates in English to the Meagre Island and is one of the most beautiful places in Norway.
 The island is accessible by European route E69, where the North Cape Tunnel dips beneath the sea to bring visitors from Honningsvag on the mainland to the island.

 Honningsvag Airport is the closest airport, with flights to larger TromsÃ¸ Airport.
 From TromsÃ¸, travelers can connect with major European airports like Oslo, Bergen, Trondheim, and London-Stansted.

 Truly intrepid travelers can also reach the North Cape by the EuroVelo bicycle route, which runs from Sagrew, Portugal to the North Cape.

 Personally, I visited the North Cape as part of a Hurtigruten Arctic Circle cruise which stopped at Honningsvag, the northernmost city in Norway.
 Visiting the North Cape is one of the many excursions that are available from the ship.
 You can see more details here.

 The first thing most visitors do upon arrival is walk to the edge of the cliff.
 I was no exception, eager to look out over the water and the rest of the island.
 During the summer the view captures the midnight sun on the horizon.
 Visitors during the winter enjoy spectacular views of the northern lights if they are lucky, although you definitely want to wear your winter clothing.
 It gets cold up there!